-The most family-friendly of the hot springs in San Miguel de Allende, Xote is great for children.
-They offer many water activities for children as well as several thermal pools.
+The most family-friendly hot springs in San Miguel de Allende, Xote is great for children.
+They offer many water activities for kids as well as several thermal pools.

 They are open every day, from 9 AM to 6 PM.
 It’s also located on the San Miguel de Allende / Dolores Hidalgo road.
 The entrance fee is 160 pesos for adults and 80 pesos for children.
 They have a camping area as well.
 Check out their website for more information.

 The Mayan Bath

 For a unique and luxurious spa experience, check out The Mayan Bath.
 Their thermal pools are just gorgeous, they have a regular open-air pool but they also have subterranean ones, with the pools winding down through caves and tunnels.
 Lit by candles, it’s the ultimate relaxing experience.